JuliaData/DataFrames.jl/docs/src/man/basics.md

 985 rows omitted
 ```

-We can skip specifying a taarget column name, in which case it is generated automatically by suffixing source
+We can skip specifying a target column name, in which case it is generated automatically by suffixing source
 column name by function name that is applied to it.
 For example:

 ```jldoctest dataframe